 According to Section 5.4.1 paras.
 2 and 3 of the Code, the Supervisory Board shall specify concrete objectives regarding its composition which, whilst considering the specifics of the enterprise, take into account the international activities of the enterprise, potential conflicts of interest, the number of independent Supervisory Board members, an age limit to be specified and a regular limit of length of membership to be specified for the members of the Supervisory Board and diversity.
 Recommendations by the Supervisory Board to the competent election bodies shall take these objectives into account.
 The concrete objectives of the Supervisory Board and the status of the implementation shall be published in the Corporate Governance Report.
 The Company deviates from the recommendation to lay down, take account of and publish such concrete objectives.
 The composition of the Supervisory Board shall ensure that the Management Board is effectively advised and controlled, based on the Company’s best interests.
 To ensure compliance with these statutory requirements the Supervisory Board will continue to base its proposals of candidates primarily on the knowledge, skills and experience of eligible candidates.
-In this respect, the Supervisory Board will also appropriately take account of the international activities of the Company, its potential conflicts of interest, the number of independent Supervisory Board members, an age limit laid down in the Supervisory Board’s Rules of Internal Procedure and diversity.
-However, the Supervisory Board holds the view that it is neither necessary nor appropriate to set concrete objectives or quotas, as this would restrict in a blanket fashion the election of suitable candidates especially at SFC Energy AG as a smaller exchange-listed company with a Supervisory Board comprised of only three members.
+In this respect, the Supervisory Board will also appropriately take account of the international activities of the Company, potential conflicts of interest, the number of independent members of the Supervisory Board, an age limit laid down in the Supervisory Board’s Rules of Internal Procedure and diversity.
+Setting specific targets or quotas in advance that exceed the legally required target quota of women for the Supervisory Board under Section 111 para.
+5 AktG, however, is something which the Supervisory Board considers to be neither necessary nor reasonable due to the fact that to do so would be to impose a sweeping restriction on the selection of suitable candidates particularly for SFC Energy AG, as a small, stock-listed German stock corporation (Aktiengesellschaft) with a supervisory board that is composed of only three members.
 Accordingly, the Corporate Governance Report does not mention any such objectives.
 As a result, the Company deviates from the recommendation set forth in Section 5.4.1 paras.
 2 and 3 of the Code.

 The Management Board

-Dr. Peter Podesser (Chairman), Hans Pol (Member), Steffen Schneider (Member)
+Dr. Peter Podesser (Chairman), Steffen Schneider (Member), Hans Pol (Member), Marcus Binder (Member)